Tippet

-A tippet is a piece of clothing worn over the shoulders in the shape of a scarf or cape.
+A tippet is a piece of clothing worn over the shoulders in the shape of a scarf, cape, or wrap.

 Tippets evolved in the fourteenth century from long sleeves and typically had one end hanging down to the knees.
 A tippet (or tappit) could also be the long, narrow, streamer-like strips of fabric - attached with an armband just above the elbow - that hung gracefully to the knee or even to the ground.

 In later fashion, a tippet is often any scarf-like wrap, usually made of fur, such as the sixteenth-century zibellino or the fur-lined capelets worn in the mid-18th century.

 Elite costume

-Edward VI of England's robes included a tippet of crimson velvet embroidered with half moons of silver.
+In 16th-century England, King Edward VI's robes included a tippet of crimson velvet embroidered with half moons of silver.
 Elizabeth I owned a fur "typett" made of three sable skins.